Dumping out the loot sack: More rules and tools for GURPS Dungeon Fantasy thieves

 I don’t recall whether I suggested the below as ideas for Thieves.
 Either way, I leave these here should you wish to flesh them out.

-Two-factor faerie ink sounds fun.
+- Two-factor faerie ink sounds fun.
 This would be a version of faerie ink that requires the noted developer fluid and some other condition: moonlight, recitation of a password, etc.

-The fantasy genre typically doesn’t worry much about the aftermath of messy altercations, but sometimes you just have to hide the fact of a crime.
+- The fantasy genre typically doesn’t worry much about the aftermath of messy altercations, but sometimes you just have to hide the fact of a crime.
 An alchemical solution that removes bloodstains from clothing, carpets, etc. would be nice for the thief about town.

-How about a grenade that creates a soundless zone, like the Silence spell?
+- How about a grenade that creates a soundless zone, like the Silence spell?
 Murders can be so noisy sometime…

-Besides its glass cutter, High-Tech has more goods that could be anachronistically nicked for thieving use, such as the climbing gear on p.
+- Besides its glass cutter, High-Tech has more goods that could be anachronistically nicked for thieving use, such as the climbing gear on p.
 55 and mail-security spray on p.
-209. (The latter would be an alchemical substance that temporarily renders paper transparent, allowing closed letters to be read without breaking the sealing wax.)
+209. (The latter would be an alchemical substance that temporarily renders paper translucent, allowing closed letters to be read without breaking the sealing wax.)

-More poisons would be welcome!
+- More poisons would be welcome!
 I give a thumbs-up here to Thieves, which creates a couple of new toxins.
 But we always want more…

-There’s a future article waiting to be written on getting the most thievish use out of existing DF gear.
+- There’s a future article waiting to be written on getting the most thievish use out of existing DF gear.

-Carrying gear covertly is important to thieves.
+- Carrying gear covertly is important to thieves.
 A bit more detailing of Holdout penalties for thievish gear would be welcome somewhere.
 Somewhat related, a bit of detail on what gear should be hidden would be nice.
 I don’t think DF needs GURPS‘ full rules for Control Rating and Legality Class, but I’d welcome, say, a simple classification of weapons, lockpicks, acid, and other gear into three classes: Legal (go ahead and flaunt it), Illegal (hide it!), and, between those two, Suspicious (time for Fast-Talk!).

 Exploits